matteo-torres/kanto-pokedex/README.md

 </p>

 ## About
-The purpose of this project is to build a relational database from multiple datasets and use SQL queries in R and Python to create visualizations.
+The purpose of this project is to build a relational database and use SQL queries in R and Python to create visualizations.
 Focusing on the first generation of Pokémon from the Kanto region, the database includes information on all 151 Pokémon, similar to a Pokédex.
 The data covers attributes such as name, National Pokédex number, type, species, size, base stats, training information, and breeding details.

 - Data Wrangling and Processing (R)
 - Building a Relational Database (SQL)